Financial-Times/origami-website/_tutorials/manual-build.md

 	background: oColorsGetPaletteColor('paper');
 }</code></pre>

 As soon as your build has completed, visit your `index.html` again.
-You should have an 'FT Pink' background color.
+You should have the pink that is characteristic of the FT as a background color.

 We're going to get a little more granular with [o-table](/#TODO).
 We're after a specific variation, _and_ we've given our table a class name of its own.
 Ultimately, we want the base styling of a table, but we also want some stripes to tell each row apart, and we want to style the numbers we'll be using, too: